This post may contain affiliate links. Read the full disclosure for more information.

 Most families run a pretty tight ship when it comes to their homeschool budget.
 After all, you are probably living off a single income while the other parent stays home and carries out the responsibilities of the home and school.

 I’d be lying if I said living on a single income didn’t stress me out to the max.
 It isn’t easy not knowing what next week’s paycheck will look like.
-Having your single income depend on nice weather, as well as perfectly lined up jobs, just adds to the chaos.
+Having your single income depend on nice weather, as well as perfectly lined up jobs, just adds to our chaos.
 So when tax season rolls around, I find myself wishing I could buy the latest gadgets, new TV and a pimped out new car, just like “everyone” else does with their tax returns.
-Unfortunately, responsibilities come before frivolous spending in our house, so I probably won’t be getting a new jet ski this year but I will definitely be getting some adult crap taken care of.
+Unfortunately, responsibilities come before frivolous spending in our house, so I probably won’t be getting a new jet ski this year but I will definitely be getting some adult obligations taken care of.

 With the sky-high price of, well, everything, its hard to find extra money for all of your homeschool needs, let alone your wants.
 The perfect time to allow yourself some spending money is during tax time.

 If you’re like the rest of us and are looking for some smart ways to improve your homeschool with your tax refund, look no further.
 We’ve rounded up a few of the smartest ways to invest your tax refund in your homeschool.

 There’s no doubt that curriculum can be expensive.
-Instead of giving up your “dream” curriculum, splurge right now, while you have a little extra money.
+Instead of giving up your dream curriculum, splurge right now, while you have a little extra money.
 Not only does buying your curriculum early give you time to dive into it and see if it’ll be a good fit, it also gives you time to resell it during the peak resell time if you don’t like it.

 Many families use their tax refunds to book an exciting vacation but try making it educational, as well.
 If you’ve been studying presidents, try visiting Mount Rushmore.
-If you’ve been learning about space, head down to Kennedy Space Center.
+Or if you’ve been learning about space, head down to Kennedy Space Center.
 If you don’t have the funds for a big vacation but maybe just a staycation, check out the local tourists attractions.
 Chances are that you live pretty close to a zoo, aquarium or historical site.
 By using your tax refund dollars, you won’t feel as guilty about digging in and enjoying a family vacation.